jorgeberrex/mars-api-rs/README.md

 ## Notes

 Currently, the websocket listens on port 7000 and the HTTP API listens on port 8000.
+This can be changed using the environment variables `MARS_WS_PORT` and `MARS_HTTP_PORT` respectively.